 Check in on the rules.
 Remind students that they will follow all the rules, but one may be more important for them to focus on today.
 Have them give a thumbs up for the one they are focusing on.
-Check in throughout the day to ask students to self-reflect on how they're doing with their rule focus.
+Check in throughout the day to have students self-reflect on how they're doing with their rule focus.